marius-team/marius/docs/db2graph/db2graph.rst

            relation_name_B_to_C -- this is the name of the edge from B to C SELECT table1_name.column_name_B, table2_name.column_name_C FROM table1_name, table2_name WHERE ...; -- this row represents an edge from source entity node B to destination entity node C

-   | The user can expand or shorten the list of queries in each of the above query definition files to query a certain subset of data from the database.
+   | The user can expand or shorten the list of queries in the above query definition file to query a certain subset of data from the database.

    .. note::
        Db2Graph validates the correctness of format of each query.
 However, it does not validate the correctness of the queries.
 That is, it assumes that all column names and table names exist in the given database schema provided by the user.
 An error will be thrown in the event that the validation check fails.

 #. | Lastly, execute Db2Graph with the following commands.
 Two flags are required.
-Note that only error information will be printed, all information will be logged to ``./output_dir/output.log``:
+Note that prints will include both errors and general information, and those are also logged to ``./output_dir/output.log``:

     .. code-block:: bash

            $ MARIUS_NO_BINDINGS=1 marius_db2graph --config_path conf/config.yaml --output_directory output_dir/
            Starting a new run!!!
+           ...
            Edge file written to output_dir/all_edges.txt

    | The  ``--config_path`` flag specifies where the configuration file created by the user is.